rodrigobdz/rodrigobdz/README.md

 ### Hi there 👋

-- 🔭 I’m working at Scantist on streamlining processes mostly by architecting DevSecOps pipelines.
+- 🔭 I help people save time and ship secure code by architecting DevSecOps pipelines.
+- 🤓 I'm into ML.
 - 🌱 I’m currently learning languages.

 Find me on: